 The between-families correlation coefficients of skin color with IQ and educational attainment are around -0.15 and -0.10, while the within-families correlations are close to zero.
 This is pretty much what we predicted based on hereditarian assumptions.
 However, due to sample size limitations, the differences between the within- and between-families correlations do not quite reach statistical significance.
 (I’m not sure what statistical test should be used here, but this result seems unavoidable, given the small effect and sample sizes.)

 Another caveat is that range restriction might have some attenuating effect on within-families correlations, but this effect must be small.
-Skin color and IQ certainly have substantial variability within families as can be seen from the fact that they have a moderately high intercorrelation.
+Educational achievement and IQ certainly have substantial variability within families as can be seen from the fact that they have a moderately high intercorrelation.

 While this analysis of course isn’t conclusive — more and larger samples are needed to obtain adequate statistical power — the within- and between-families results do suggest that skin color is not causally connected to IQ or educational attainment.
 Light skin color does not seem to cause higher IQ or educational achievement either through pleiotropy or because of color discrimination — otherwise the within-families correlations would have been similar to those obtained between families.
 Colorism, the theory that discrimination based on skin color is a major source of socioeconomic differences, appears to not apply within the African American population, at least as far as IQ and educational attainment are concerned.